 NGC 3132 is a bright planetary nebula in Vela, almost half a light year in diameter.
 It has an apparent magnitude of 9.87 and is approximately 2,000 light years distant from the Sun.
 It was named the Eight-Burst Nebula because it appears like the figure 8 in amateur telescopes.
 The nebula’s resemblance to the Ring Nebula (Messier 57) has earned it the nickname the Southern Ring Nebula.

-The nebula was one of the first targets of the James Webb Space Telescope (JWST) in 2022. contains two stars, a 10th magnitude star and a 16th magnitude white dwarf which has blown off its outer layers and whose ultraviolet radiation makes the nebula glow.
+The nebula was one of the first targets of the James Webb Space Telescope (JWST) in 2022.
+It contains two stars, a 10th magnitude star and a 16th magnitude white dwarf that has blown off its outer layers and whose ultraviolet radiation makes the nebula glow.

 Vela Supernova Remnant (Gum 16)